 How to be More Useful With Your Harvests

 When you’re still in the planning phase consider what you want the vegetables for.

 If you only want the vegetables for yourself you should plant less but space out your plantings so you have multiple smaller harvests.

 If you want to have a bigger harvest to preserve, make sure that you plant a larger crop at once.

-You should also keep in mind that certain crops have a very short harvest window if you want them to be the best quality.
+You should also keep in mind that certain crops have a very short harvest window if you want them to be of the best quality.

-Short harvest vegetables include arugula and lettuce and they should be planted weekly in order to have a continued supply of high quality harvests.
+Short harvest vegetables include arugula and lettuce and they should be planted weekly in order to have a continued supply of high-quality harvests.

 But crops such as beets, carrots, and bush beans will keep their quality for longer periods of time, meaning you can plant them every few weeks versus weekly while still maintaining quality.

 Tips for a Successful Garden

 1.)
 Plant vegetables that thrive in your climate and during the time of year when it’s the correct weather for that variety.